AzuraCast/AzuraCast/Readme.md

 ### Web Server

-The web server is configured by default to respond to `dev.pvlive.me:8080`.
+The web server is configured by default to respond to `http://dev.pvlive.me`.
 The URL should automatically be added to your hosts file by the Vagrant hostsupdater plugin.

-The web application resides by default in the `/var/www/vagrant/` directory.
+The web application resides by default in the `/var/www/vagrant/` directory inside the Vagrant virtual machine.

 ### Database

 MySQL can be accessed directly by connecting to the VirtualBox instance via SSH tunnel, using the SSH username `vagrant` and password `vagrant`.

 The default MySQL `root` password is `password`.

+### Common Tasks

+The Vagrant virtual machine is automatically configured with Composer, Node.js and other important tools pre-installed.

+Because stylesheets are written in SCSS, they must first be compiled into CSS before changes will be visible in the browser.
+To do this:

+* Connect to the VM using `vagrant ssh`.
+* Type `cd /var/www/vagrant`.
+* Type `gulp build`.

+Alternately, you can use the `grunt watch` command to constantly monitor the SCSS files for changes and rebuild them on the fly, but this may not work well with some editors that automatically save frequently.

 ## Questions?
 Comments?
 Feedback?